Home » Can We Teach All Children to Read and Spell?

 Unravelling Upstart: Upstart make many misleading claims, but their statements tend to rely on false assumptions, selective use of research, and weak or isolated research studies.

 The following ”non-experimental” study is commonly quoted by those who suggest that it’s unnecessary, even detrimental, for children to begin to be taught how to read in Reception year, as we do in England, and we should wait until age 6-7.
-The main author, Dr Suggate, is a strong supporter of Rudolf Steiner’s theories about education.
-Steiner educationalists strongly advocate for delaying the start of formal education for ‘spiritual’, not pedagogical reasons.
+The main author, Dr Suggate, is a supporter of Rudolf Steiner’s theories about education.
+Steiner educationalists advocate for delaying the start of formal education for ‘spiritual’, not pedagogical reasons.

 https://www.researchgate.net/publication/229433053_Children_learning_to_read_later_catch_up_to_children_reading_earlier#pfe

-Educational psychologist John Noble and Simon Webb, an author, comment on the Suggate study: https://www.dyslexics.org.uk/wp-content/uploads/2023/09/Suggate-NZ-research.-RRF-forum.pdf
+Educational psychologist John Noble, and Simon Webb, an author, comment on the Suggate study: https://www.dyslexics.org.uk/wp-content/uploads/2023/09/Suggate-NZ-research.-RRF-forum.pdf

 Sight Wordsand the Late Stage Sight Word Theory:

 People interpret the meaning of the term ‘sight word’ in different ways.
-The most common understanding is that sight words are high-frequency words (HFWs) with so-called tricky spellings.
+The most common understanding is that ‘sight words’ are high-frequency words (HFWs) with so-called tricky spellings.
 Many early years teachers believe that these particular HFWs are ”non-phonetic” or ”too irregular” to be decoded using phonics; they must be visually memorised as whole units (customarily using look-say flashcards) as ”they can’t be sounded out”.

 High-quality phonics practitioners say that a ‘sight word’ is any written word, real or nonsense (see books by Lewis Carroll and Roald Dahl for nonsense word examples), that a reader has consciously and accurately decoded using phonics a number of times before.
 This enables them, whenever they subsequently encounter that particular word, to phonically decode it at a speed that falls below conscious awareness.
 As a result, it can seem to the reader as though they now read that word as a whole unit, without any phonics decoding taking place.
 This is an illusion.
 The commonly held belief that fluent readers have ”moved beyond reading most words using phonics” is incorrect.